watertap-org/watertap/docs/how_to_guides/how_to_run_zero_order_model.rst

 How to run a zero-order model
 -----------------------------

 The example below runs the dual media filtration zero-order model.
 This example uses the default parameters defined in the watertap YAML database.
+The output from running the example is also shown below.

 .. testcode::